VIDEO: Massive response underway after Maersk ship strikes Baltimore bridge

 Video released on YouTube appears to show the vessel, the 10,000 TEU Dali, managed by Synergy Marine, briefly lose power before smashing into the bridge and causing it to collapse.
 Synergy Marine said all 22 crew members and the two pilots on board, had been accounted for with no reports of any injuries.

-While the incident will inevitably have major supply chain impacts, this morning all effors wetre being directed to search and rescue.
+While the incident will inevitably have major supply chain impacts, this morning all efforts wetre being directed to search and rescue.
 The Baltimore Fire Department reported that two people were rescued from the water and taken to a local hospital in critical condition.
 It’s unclear how many additional casualties rescuers are trying to locate.

 The Port of Baltimore announced that all vessel traffic into and out of the port is suspended until further notice.